"Serving with Integrity, Honor and Commitment"

 Town of Manteo

-Special Events – The 05/02 Litter Pick-Up is postponed to 11/14.
-The Downtown Market is postponed until further notice.
+Special Events – Dare Day 2020 cancelled but planned to return in 2021.
+05/02 Litter Pick-Up postponed to 11/14.
+Downtown Market postponed until further notice.

 Sign up for enotifications below to receive an email when the Sheriff's Office posts a news item to the website.